Surfin' Safari (song): Recording

-The Beach Boys first recorded the song at World Pacific Studios on February 8, 1962, in what was the band's second ever recording session.
-However, the recordings from that session, engineered by Hite Morgan, would ultimately remain unreleased until the late Sixties.
-For this session, David Marks replaced Alan Jardine who had left shortly before.
+The Beach Boys first recorded the song at World Pacific Studios on February 8, 1962, in what was the band's second ever recording session, along with an early version of "Surfer Girl", the instrumental "Karate", and "Judy".
+However, the recordings from that session, produced by Hite and Dorinda Morgan, remained unreleased until 1969, when they were released on the compilation album The Beach Boys Biggest Beach Hits.
+Alan Jardine participated in the session before briefly leaving the group; his name was subsequently crossed out of the AFM paperwork for the session.

-The instrumental track as well as the vocals for the officially released version were recorded at Western Recorders on April 19, 1962.
+The second version of "Surfin' Safari" was recorded at Western Recorders in April 1962.
+According to James B. Murphy, no documentation is known to exist for the oft-cited date of April 19.
 The session, produced by Brian, featured David Marks and Carl Wilson on guitar; Brian Wilson on bass guitar and Dennis Wilson on drums.
 The song features Mike Love on lead vocals with backing vocals by Brian, Carl and Dennis Wilson.
-Also recorded during that session were "409", "Lonely Sea" and "Their Hearts Were Full of Spring".
-This session was recorded and given to Capitol Records as a demo tape.
-The label was impressed and immediately signed the band to their first major label contract.
+Also recorded during that session were "409" and "Lonely Sea".
+The masters, among other recordings by the group, were part of a package Murry Wilson sent to Nick Venet at Capitol Records.
+The label was impressed and purchased the masters to all three songs recorded at Western in May.
+The label officially signed the band to their first major label contract in July.
 "Surfin' Safari" and "409" would be the band's first single to be issued under Capitol Records.